 Depending on the focus of the call, the following types of institutions may be eligible to apply:

-- Policy Area and Horizontal Action Coordinators of the EUSBSR;
+- Policy Area Coordinators and, until 2020, Horizontal Action Coordinators of the EUSBSR;

 - international bodies as well as national ministries and agencies acting as coordinators between the priorities of the partner countries and the EUSBSR;